swaptacular/swpt_accounts/protocol.rst

    * Account's configuration have not been updated for some time.
      [#config-delay]_

+   * It is very unlikely that a pending incoming transfer will be lost if the account is removed from server's database.

-   * It is very unlikely that amount bigger that ``negligible_amount`` will be lost if the account is removed from server's database.
+   * It is very unlikely that an amount bigger than ``negligible_amount`` will be lost if the account is removed from server's database.

    If those condition are *not met*, accounts SHOULD NOT be removed.
 Some time after an account has been removed from the